• Skip to main content

 A close up shot of dairy-free chocolate mousse on a spoon to show the fluffy, bubbly texture.

-Aquafaba can be tricky to work with, so read the expert tips above before getting started and if things still did not work out, read through the following to diagnose what went wrong.
+Aquafaba can be tricky to work with, so read the tips above before getting started, and if things still don't work out, read through the following to diagnose what went wrong.

 My Aquafaba Didn't Whip